xxorde/pgglaskugel/README.md

 ## Distributed or Single Node
 ![decentralized](docs/img/arch_overview_decentralized.png)

-This is a distributed or single node approach.
+This is a distributed or single node approach, it is the intended use case for pgGlaskugel.
 On every database server there is also an instance of pgGlaskugel.

 Local storage or network mounts are accessed through the local file system.